tak1nado/qa-automation-assignment/README.md

 Project consists of two parts: UI and API tests that can be run together or separately.

-API tests are build based on JUnit5 framework and Rest-Assured library.
+API tests are build based on TestNG framework and Rest-Assured library.

-UI tests are based on Cucumber but can be moved to JUnit easily.
+UI tests are based on Cucumber but can be moved to TestNG easily.
 Cucumber needed for tests to be more structured, easy maintained and fast extended/implemented.
 For better architecture tests should be separated in two different modules and separate module for tests java/main.

 Spring introduced for data storing and dependency injection functionality.
 It needed to easily manage beans and build thread-safe framework.

-Allure report implemented both for Cucumber and JUnit tests.
+Allure report implemented both for Cucumber and TestNG tests.
 These reports should be separated by modules in future and joined after all modules are executed.

-Framework is based on its own web/user engine core instead of Selenide.
+Framework is based on its own web/user engine core together with Playwright logic inside.
 This core helps to easily switch between different browsers/user during the test and store/cleanup test data during and after the test.

 ## Project legend